IAF’S UPCOMING EVENTS:

 6pm at NMC’s Milliken Auditorium

-After 18 years as Russia’s unchallenged leader, what does Putin want from the March 2018 elections?
+After 18 years as Russia’s unchallenged leader, what does Putin want — or need — from the March 2018 Russian elections?
 And with all the uncertainty surrounding the U.S. Administration and Putin, where are relations headed?
-Daniel Russell has spent his career talking with Russians, first as a diplomat and now as head of the premier U.S.-Russia trade organization.
-What he has to say about Russia today may surprise you!
+After speaking to a sold-out IAF crowd 4 years ago, we are thrilled that Ambassador Beyrle will return to help us understand this hottest of topics!